charlesm93/disease_transmission_workflow/README.md

-# disease_transmission_workflow
-Supplementary code for paper "Bayesian workflow for disease transmission model".
+# Supplementary code for paper "Bayesian workflow for disease transmission model".